microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **Member**                                                                             |      **Description**
   ---------------------------------------------------------------------------------------| ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  **EVT_DMF_MODULE_OnDeviceNotificationOpen\* EvtModuleOnDeviceNotificationOpen**         |  When the Module's notification function has detected that the underlying resource it needs is available and the Module is ready to be opened, this callback is called.
-The Client has an opportunity to fail the open operation.
   **EVT_DMF_MODULE_OnDeviceNotificationPostOpen\* EvtModuleOnDeviceNotificationPostOpen** |  After the Module has been opened, this callback is called.
-This tells the Client that the Module is ready for use (meaning that its Module Methods may be called).
+This tells the Client that the Module is ready for use (meaning that its Module Context is initialized and Module Methods may be called).
+This callback can tell Clients that the Module's resources have arrived.
+The Module's Methods may be called from this callback.
-  **EVT_DMF_MODULE_OnDeviceNotificationPreClose\* EvtModuleOnDeviceNotificationPreClose** |  When the Module's notification function has detected that the underlying resource it needs is no longer available and the Module will be closed, this callback is called.
-This tells the Client the Module will close.
-  **EVT_DMF_MODULE_OnDeviceNotificationClose\* EvtModuleOnDeviceNotificationClose**       |  After the Module has been closed, this callback is called.
-This tells the Client that the Module is no longer ready for use (meaning that its Module Methods may not be called).
+  **EVT_DMF_MODULE_OnDeviceNotificationPreClose\* EvtModuleOnDeviceNotificationPreClose** |  Before a Module is closed, this callback is called.
+This tells the Client the Module's Context will not longer be valid and its Module Methods should no longer be called.
+This callback can tell Clients that the Module's resources have been removed.
+The Module's Methods may be called from this callback.

 DMF Client API for Instantiating Modules
 ----------------------------------------